 Recent University of Florida studies show that low-resource and low-literacy communities can rapidly assimilate correct Ebola-related health information through social learning, and that rapid dissemination of critical and actionable health information can be achieved through evidence-based and structured use of the arts.

 Artists and the arts are under-utilized, culturally appropriate and available resources in Ebola affected areas.
 The arts have been shown to be an effective and efficient means for reaching large audiences in a way that can optimize emotional engagement, social learning, and motivation to change behaviors and cultural practices.
-The six key findings listed above can serve as recommendations for guiding the development of effective health messaging programs.
-By engaging multi-modal arts-inclusive health messaging campaigns that utilize local and celebrity artists and mass media, public health teams in Ebola affected areas can hasten the spread of crucial health messages.
-Arts-based messaging campaigns, along with other strategies, can mobilize and empower communities to stop the spread of Ebola.
+The six key findings listed above can serve as recommendations for guiding the development of effective health communiation and messaging programs.
+By engaging multi-modal arts-inclusive health communication campaigns that utilize local and celebrity artists and mass media, public health teams in Ebola affected areas can hasten the spread of crucial health communication.
+Arts-based communication and messaging campaigns, along with other strategies, can mobilize and empower communities to stop the spread of Ebola.